 Who Should Promote Black Friday?

 What does Black Friday entail (other than crazed shoppers with huge carts and no remorse)?
 At its core, the only thing required for Black Friday is to slash your prices for a day.
 You’ll want to promote it, of course, but the process of preparing for Black Friday is going to be far easier than doing the same for Cyber Monday.

-You see, in the best case scenario, Cyber Monday will mean you need a solidified shipping plan, which can be difficult if you’re solely a brick and mortar store.
+You see, in the best-case scenario, Cyber Monday will mean you need a solidified shipping plan, which can be difficult if you’re solely a brick and mortar store.
 Add in the hassle of shipping everything and tracking orders all over the country, it’s a headache that can be debilitating unless you have the staff to support it.
-For this reason, Black Friday has always been the go-to for small-to-mid sized local businesses.
+For this reason, Black Friday has always been the go-to for small-to-mid-sized local businesses.

-A sale, of course, is no good to your business if your customers don’t know about it.
+A sale, of course, is no good for your business if your customers don’t know about it.
 Black Friday is also ideal for local businesses because you have a much smaller audience to inform.
 Where Cyber Monday would require you to broadcast your message to a national (or international) audience, local stores only need to connect with people in the immediate area.
 This is going to be a godsend if your marketing budget isn’t the biggest, because holiday ads aren’t cheap.

 The short version?
 Unless you’ve got a large team and the capital to handle a national ad campaign, dive headfirst into Black Friday and don’t look back!

 While Black Friday is easier to handle, Cyber Monday offers substantial incentives to companies with the resources to pursue it.
 For one thing, you’re not going to be limited to the X-thousand people in your city.
 While Black Friday has stayed fairly consistent from year to year, Cyber Monday sales saw a huge increase last year, and are expected to see another bump this November.